French Alps Travel Guide

 What to see in the French Alps

--Sightsee in the picturesque old town of Briançon, the highest town in Europe.
+-Sightsee in the picturesque old town of Briançon, the highest town in France.

--Visit the beautiful Parc Naturel Regional du Vercours.
+-Visit the beautiful Parc Naturel Regional du Vercors.

 -Go museum-hopping in Grenoble, the 'Capital of the Alps'.